 As many of the surveys are very specialized and about a very specific topic, they sometimes require you to have a certain demographic profile to be able to participate.
-It can for example be where you live, what you do for a living, how many children you have etc.
+It can, for example, be where you live, what you do for a living, how many children you have, etc.

 So your answers will have a direct effect on the newest research, which I think is pretty cool.
 But because the platform is so targeted, it also means that you will not have access to daily surveys, and maybe not even weekly surveys depending on your profile.

 Whenever there is an available study, you will receive an email.
-If you wish to participate, it is a good idea not to wait too long to take the survey, as some studies fill up quickly.
+If you wish to participate, it is a good idea not to wait too long to take the survey, as some studies fill up very quickly.

 As mentioned, Prolific is a crowdsourcing platform that is also very much focused on giving researchers easy access to recruiting participants for surveys and research panels.

-You can decide the prescreening for your study yourself, and for example filter participants by age, sex, nationality, language, and more.
+You can decide the prescreening for your study yourself and, for example, filter participants by age, sex, nationality, language, and more.

-If you have a study that is hosted in another system like for example Qualtrics or SurveyMonkey, you can just insert the URL and still recruit participants on Prolific.
+If you have a study that is hosted in another system, like, for example, Qualtrics or SurveyMonkey, you can just insert the URL and still recruit participants on Prolific.

-And with higher rewards it will probably also be easier to recruit participants – that is my experience after having participated in thousands of paid surveys and getting feedback from many other participants through PaidFromSurveys.com.
+And with higher rewards, it will probably also be easier to recruit participants – that is my experience after having participated in thousands of paid surveys and getting feedback from many visitors here on PaidFromSurveys.com.